LazyKeru/UV-AADA-projet-apprentissage-automatique/README.md

 |   Positive (P)   | True positive (TP)  | False negative (FN) |
 |   Negative (N)   | False positive (FP) | True negative (TN)  |

-As we can see with the matrix, this model obtained almost a 100% True Positive and True Negative
+As we can see with the matrix, this model obtained almost 100% True Positive and True Negative

 ##### One of the best score obtained with this SVC classifier :